 8. Fair Value of Financial Instruments:

 For certain of Solitario's financial instruments, including cash and cash equivalents, and short-term investments the carrying amounts approximate fair value due to their short maturities.
-Solitario's marketable equity securities, including its investment in shares of Kinross common stock, Vendetta common stock, and Vox Royalty common stock are carried at their estimated fair value based on publicly available quoted market prices.
+Solitario's marketable equity securities, including its investment in shares of Kinross common stock, Vendetta common stock, and Vox Royalty Corp. common stock are carried at their estimated fair value based on publicly available quoted market prices.

 Solitario applies ASC 820 that establishes a framework for measuring fair value and requires enhanced disclosures about fair value measurements within a hierarchy between Level 1: quoted market prices; Level 2 quoted market prices for similar assets and liabilities; and Level 3: unobservable inputs with little or no market data.

 The determination of where assets and liabilities fall within this hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
-During the years ended December 31, 2024 and 2023, there were no reclassifications in financial assets or liabilities between Level 1, 2 or 3 categories.
+During the years ended December 31, 2025 and 2024, there were no reclassifications in financial assets or liabilities between Level 1, 2 or 3 categories.

 The following is a listing of Solitario’s financial assets and liabilities required to be measured at fair value on a recurring basis and where they are classified within the hierarchy as of December 31, 2024: